GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 One of the things I've been experimenting along these years is Elixir.
 From a Ruby developer perspective, the language is quite familiar and it has the awesome and battleproven OTP providing great actor model system based on GenServer.
 However as every technology it takes time and a huge effort for companies and people to start considering it.
 Well, as Ruby and Rails was already familiar for most of the team members and the risk had to be minimized, the second version was written in Ruby using Rails as web framework.
 Giving us a quite mature solution that offers also stable foundation for 90% of the web related problems.
 So how was it implemented?

-The problems with the initial solution are scaling and making it independent from each other.
-So what if each device could be checked individually with its own "process", not affecting any others without changing the language and using only sidekiq?
+The problems with the initial solution are scaling and making each check independent from each other.
+So what if each device could be checked individually with its own "process", not affecting any others without changing the language?
 That would be pretty cool, right?

 The proposed solution would look like a recursive call using Sidekiq to treat errors, something like the following